Kenesaw Mountain Landis: Black Sox scandal

-The issue of the 1919 Series came to the public eye again in September 1920, when, after allegations that a game between the Chicago Cubs and Philadelphia Phillies on August 31 had been fixed, a grand jury was empaneled in state court in Chicago to investigate baseball gambling.
+The issue of the 1919 Series came to the public eye again in September 1920 after allegations that a game between the Chicago Cubs and Philadelphia Phillies on August 31 had been fixed, and a grand jury was empaneled in state court in Chicago to investigate baseball gambling.
 Additional news came from Philadelphia, where gambler Billy Maharg stated that he had worked with former boxer Abe Attell and New York gambler Arnold Rothstein to get the White Sox to throw the 1919 Series.
-Cicotte and Jackson were called before the grand jury, where they gave statements incriminating themselves and six teammates: Williams, first baseman Chick Gandil, shortstop Swede Risberg, third baseman Buck Weaver, center fielder Happy Felsch and reserve infielder Fred McMullin.
+Cicotte and Jackson were called before the grand jury where they gave statements incriminating themselves and six teammates: Williams, first baseman Chick Gandil, shortstop Swede Risberg, third baseman Buck Weaver, center fielder Happy Felsch and reserve infielder Fred McMullin.
 Williams and Felsch were also called before the grand jury and incriminated themselves and their teammates.
 Through late September, the 1920 American League season had been one of the most exciting on record, with the White Sox, Cleveland Indians and New York Yankees dueling for the league lead.
 By September 28, the Yankees were close to elimination, but the White Sox and Indians were within percentage points of each other.
 On that day, however, the eight players, seven of whom were still on the White Sox, were indicted.
 They were immediately suspended by White Sox owner Charles Comiskey.
 The Indians were able to pull ahead and win the pennant, taking the American League championship by two games over Chicago.